-- 1.11 Openreach is not the only provider of high-speed broadband services.
-Developers may wish to make enquiries with other service providers to explore whether other more cost-effective options are available. - 1.12 Local Planning Authorities should attach advisory notes to planning permissions to request that developers work with broadband providers to ensure NGA broadband services are incorporated as part of the design of new development.
-However, if it can be shown that this would not be possible, practical or economically viable, in such circumstances, suitable ducting should be provided within the site and to the property to facilitate future installation. - 1.13 Guidance on the characteristics of qualifying NGA technologies is available from The Department for Digital, Culture, Media and Sport.16
+- 1.8 NGA broadband connectivity is a crucial factor for homeowners when deciding to buy a house.
+The Home Builders Federation (HBF) is promoting and supporting the uptake of this funding amongst its members to ensure that high quality broadband services are provided as an integral part of new build homes.
+More information can be found at fibre for developers - 1.9 Openreach is not the only provider of high-speed broadband services.
+Developers may wish to make enquiries with other service providers to explore whether other more cost-effective options are available. - 1.10 Local Planning Authorities should attach advisory notes to planning permissions to request that developers work with broadband providers to ensure NGA broadband services are incorporated as part of the design of new development.
+However, if it can be shown that this would not be possible, practical or economically viable, in such circumstances, suitable ducting should be provided within the site and to the property to facilitate future installation. - 1.11 Guidance on the characteristics of qualifying NGA technologies is available from The Department for Digital, Culture, Media and Sport.